rhys-jmc/mt-sketchbook/README.md

 ## Implementation limitations

+- Drawing issues on mobile due to page scrolling
 - Relying on create-react-app
 - Deployed to github-pages
 - Styling solution would struggle in a larger app